Statistical inference on representational geometries: Discussion

-The statistical inference procedures introduced here work for any choice of distance estimator and RDM comparison measure.
-However, the choice of representational-distance estimator and RDM comparison measure affects the power of model comparative inference and the meaning of the inferential results.
+The statistical inference procedures introduced here work for any choice of representational-distance estimator and RDM comparator.
+However, the choice of distance estimator and RDM comparator affects the power of model comparative inference and the meaning of the inferential results.

 For computing the RDM, we tested only variations of the crossnobis (crossvalidated Mahalanobis) distance estimator, as recommended based on earlier research \citep{walther2016}.
 The crossnobis estimator can use different noise covariance estimates to normalize patterns, such that the noise distribution becomes approximately isotropic.
 The noise covariance matrix can be the identity (no normalization), diagonal (univariate normalization), or a full estimate (multivariate normalization).
-Consistent with previous findings, our results suggest that univariate noise normalization is always preferable to no normalization, and that multivariate noise normalization using a shrinkage estimate of the noise covariance \citep{ledoit2004, schafer2005} helps in some circumstances and never hurts model discrimination.
+Consistent with previous findings \citep{walther2016, ritchie2021}, our results suggest that univariate noise normalization is always preferable to no normalization, and that multivariate noise normalization using a shrinkage estimate of the noise covariance \citep{ledoit2004, schafer2005} helps in some circumstances and never hurts model discrimination.

 For evaluating RDM predictions, we can distinguish RDM comparison methods by the scale they assume for the distance estimates: ordinal, interval, or ratio.
 For ordinal comparisons, the different rank correlation coefficients perform similarly.
 We recommend $\rho_a$ for its computational efficiency and analytically derived noise ceiling.
 For interval- and ratio-scale comparisons, a more complex pattern emerges.
 In particular whether cosine similarities (ratio scale) or Pearson correlations (interval scale) work better depends on the structure of the model RDMs to be compared.
 We recently proposed whitened variants of the cosine similarity and Pearson correlation, which take into account that the distance estimates in an RDM are not independent \citep{diedrichsen2021}.
-The whitened RDM comparison measure were more sensitive to subtle differences in model performance when evaluated on fixed models (Fig. \ref{fig:flexible} c).
-In the simulations based on the calcium imaging data, whitened RDM comparison measures still performed better on average, but there were brain areas that were easier to identify by using the unwhitened comparison measures.
+The whitened RDM comparators were more sensitive to subtle differences in model performance when evaluated on fixed models (Fig. \ref{fig:flexible} c).
+In the simulations based on the calcium imaging data, whitened RDM comparators still performed better on average, but there were some cortical areas that were easier to identify by using the unwhitened comparison measures.